Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-The 2019 Novel Coronavirus (COVID-19) is a new strain of virus, but has some of the same symptoms as the common cold or the flu.
+COVID-19 is a virus, but has some of the same symptoms as the common cold or the flu.
 Like other coronaviruses, it is airborne.
 It spreads when you come in contact with a person who has the virus or touch surfaces the virus has settled on.

 Fever, dry cough and shortness of breath are all symptoms of COVID-19.
 You may also experience other cold and flu-like symptoms.
 You may feel tired, have an upset stomach or be congested.